gem/oq-irmt-qgis/README.md

 is checked, the latest version of the plugin that is marked as **experimental** will be available for installation.
 Otherwise, the latest **stable** version will be installable.
-Experimental versions contain new functionalities that may have not been properly tested yet, and that could cause the plugin or QGIS to behave unexpectedly.
+Experimental versions contain new functionalities that may have not been properly tested yet, and that could cause the plugin or QGIS to break or to behave unexpectedly.